 Phenols are the organic compounds containing benzene ring bonded to a hydroxyl group.
 They are also known as carbolic acids.
 Phenols react with active metals like sodium, potassium to form phenoxide.
 This reaction of phenol with metals indicates its acidic nature.

 The resonance structures of phenoxide ions explain the delocalization of negative charge.
-In case of substituted phenols, acidity of phenols increases in the presence of electron withdrawing group.
+In the case of substituted phenols, the acidity of phenols increases in the presence of the electron-withdrawing group.
 This is due to the stability of the phenoxide ion generated.
 The acidity of phenols further increases if these groups are attached at ortho and para positions.